jpranays/cli-gh/docs/docs/commands/Authentication/Authentication.md

 :::warning

-While generating a token, ensure that you only select the necessary scopes required for the commands you intend to use.
 Avoid selecting unnecessary scopes to prevent unauthorized access to your GitHub account.

 :::